MegaMek/megamek/megamek/docs/readme.txt

 sections of the path indicate where you have exceeded your movement capacity, or other illegal moves.
 You can drag the mouse to see movement options for several different hexes.
-Please note that you can change the colors used to display the movement points by editing clientsettings.xml; you may specify a color in RGB notation (e.g. 255 255 255 for white) or with any of the following text values: black, blue, cyan, darkgray, gray, green, lightgray, magenta, orange, pink, red, white, or yellow.
+Please note that you can change the colors used to display the movement points by editing `clientsettings.xml`; you may specify a color in RGB notation (e.g. 255 255 255 for white) or with any of the following text values: black, blue, cyan, darkgray, gray, green, lightgray, magenta, orange, pink, red, white, or yellow.